-Who can be the victim of domestic violence?
+Who can be the victim of domestic violence in Nepal?

 Although the majority of the cases reported are of domestic violence against women, anyone of any gender, age, race, or caste may be a victim of domestic violence by their spouse, parents, siblings, relatives, or intimate partners.

-How is domestic violence different from other forms of physical, sexual, or economic abuse?
+How is domestic violence different from other forms of physical, sexual, or economic abuse in Nepal?

 Domestic violence is a more sensitive offense than other physical, sexual, or economic abuse as usually both the victim and the offender are living under a safe roof and the victim is dependent economically, emotionally, or socially on the offender.